Consent is not required in an emergency. Proceed with treatment unless you are aware of a refusal in a directive or certificate.

 - prevent serious damage to the person’s health or

 - prevent the person from suffering or continuing to suffer significant pain or distress.

 Under the Act, emergency treatment must not proceed if:

-- the health practitioner is aware that the patient has refused the particular treatment in an instructional directive in an advance care directive
+- you are aware that the patient has refused the particular treatment in an instructional directive in an advance care directive

-In an emergency, a health practitioner is not required to search for an advance care directive that is not readily available.
+In an emergency, you are not required to search for an advance care directive that is not readily available.